Why the best secret islands in the Philippines?

 Salagdoong Beach has a waterslide from the rocks, and Paliton and Larena beaches and are palm-fringed with stunning sunsets each evening.

-Most visitors stay in and around San Juan and, as the island is so small you can travel around it in a day, everything is accessible.
+Most visitors stay in and around San Juan on Siquijor and, as the island is so small you can travel around it in a day, everything is accessible.
 Hire motorbikes as you get off the ferry, or use tricycles to get around – they’re cheap and ubiquitous.
 We love Coco Grove Resort here, and also stayed in the beautiful Casa De La Playa in Larena.
 Both of these resorts are on the beach with fabulous snorkelling in marine reserves just footsteps from your room.

 The island is committed to the environment and plastics bags and smoking in public are both banned.